-This accelerated program allows men or women with four-year degrees to become certified as middle and/or secondary school teachers in Nebraska after only nine months of classroom work.
-It is possible for a candidate to complete the coursework in nine months with an additional 16 to 20 weeks for student teaching.
+This accelerated program (42 credit hours) is a fast track to teaching which allows men or women with four-year degrees to become certified as middle and/or secondary school teachers in Nebraska after only one year of classroom work.
+It is possible for a candidate to complete the coursework in one year with an additional 16 to 20 weeks for student teaching.
 Classes are offered on Saturday and online and begin every three weeks.
-Courses for Fast Track students are numbered the same as undergraduate courses with the letter "A" added to them.